 FIA_UID.1/PACE Timing of identification

 Hierarchical to: No other components.

 Dependencies: No dependencies.
-FIA_UID.1.1/PACE The TSF shall allow 1. to establish the communication channel 2. carrying out the PACE Protocol according to [ICAO_SAC] 3. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS 4. to carry out the Chip Authentication Protocol v.1 according to [BSI_TR-03110-1] 5. to carry out the Terminal Authentication Protocol v.1 according to [BSI_TR-03110-1] 6. none on behalf of the user to be performed before the user is identified.

-FIA_UID.1.2/PACE The TSF shall require each user to be successfully identified before allowing any other TSF-mediated actions on behalf of that user.
+The TSF shall allow 1. to establish the communication channel 2. carrying out the PACE Protocol according to [ICAO_SAC] 3. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS to carry out the Chip Authentication Protocol v.1 according to [BSI_TR-03110-1] to carry out the Terminal Authentication Protocol v.1 according to [BSI_TR-03110-1] to carry out the PACE Chip Authentication Mapping Protocol according to [ICAO_SAC] 7. none on behalf of the user to be performed before the user is identified.
+The TSF shall require each user to be successfully identified before al- lowing any other TSF-mediated actions on behalf of that user.

-Note 25: The SFR FIA_UID.1/PACE covers the definition in PACE PP [CC_PP-0068-V2] and extends it by EAC aspect 4.
+Note 29: The SFR FIA_UID.1/PACE covers the definition in PACE PP [CC_PP-0068-V2] and extends it by EAC aspect 4.
 This extension does not conflict with the strict conformance to PACE PP.

-Note 26: In the Phase 2 "Manufacturing of the TOE" the Manufacturer is the only user role known to the TOE which writes the Initialization Data and/or Pre-personalization Data in the audit records of the IC.
+Note 30: In the Phase 2 "Manufacturing of the TOE" the Manufacturer is the only user role known to the TOE which writes the Initialization Data and/or Pre-personalization Data in the audit records of the IC.
 The travel document manufacturer may create the user role Personalization Agent for transition from Phase 2 to Phase 3 "Personalization of the travel document".
 The users in role Personalization Agent identify themselves by means of selecting the authentication key.
 After personalization in the Phase 3 the PACE domain parameters, the Chip Authentication data and Terminal Authentication Reference Data are written into the TOE.
 The Inspection System is identified as default user after power up or reset of the TOE i.e. the TOE will run the PACE protocol, to gain access to the Chip Authentication Reference Data and to run the Chip Authentication Protocol Version 1.
-After successful authentication of the chip the terminal may identify itself as (i) Extended Inspection System by selection of the templates for the

-Terminal Authentication Protocol Version 1 or (ii) if necessary and available by authentication as Personalization Agent (using the Personalization Agent Key).
+After successful authentication of the chip the terminal Authentication Protocol Version 1 or (ii) if necessary and available by authentication as Personalization Agent (using the Personalization Agent Key).

-Note 27: In the life-cycle phase "Manufacturing" the Manufacturer is the only user role known to the TOE.
-The Manufacturer writes the Initialization Data and/or Pre-personalization Data in the audit records of the IC.
+Note 31: In the life-cycle phase "Manufacturing" the Manufacturer is the only user role known to the TOE.
+The Manufacturer writes the Initialization Data and/or Prepersonalization Data in the audit records of the IC.
 Please note that a Personalization Agent acts on behalf of the travel document Issuer under his and CSCA and DS policies.
 Hence, they define authentication procedure(s) for Personalization Agents.
 The TOE must functionally support these authentication procedures being subject to evaluation within the assurance components ALC_DEL.1 and AGD_PRE.1.
 The TOE assumes the user role "Personalization Agent", when a terminal proves the respective Terminal Authorization Level as defined by the related policy (policies).